 Pupil Premium Funding is an amount of money additional to the main funding a school receives.
 It is targeted at students from disadvantaged backgrounds to ensure they benefit from the same opportunities as students from less disadvantaged families.
-The premium goes to the students who are currently in receipt of free school meals and for those students who have ever registered for free school meals in the past six years (Known as Ever 6).
-Students in care also qualify for the pupil premium.
-Students whose parents are in the armed services are also entitled to a Service Premium.
+The premium goes to the students who are currently in receipt of free school meals and those students who have ever registered for free school meals in the past six years (Known as Ever 6).
+Students in care also qualify for the pupil premium and students whose parents are in the armed services are also entitled to a Service Premium.

 The spending of pupil premium is very carefully monitored.
-All staff are aware this cohort and have attended training to identify how we can support them and how to access the additional funding.
+All staff are aware of this cohort and have attended training to identify how we can support them as well as how to access the additional funding.

 Why Do We Need Pupil Premium?

 Students who have been eligible for free school meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
 GCSE statistics show that around one third of students who have been eligible for free school meals in the previous six years achieved five or more A* – C grades, compared to more than two thirds of their fellow students.